truenas/documentation/content/CORE/Storage/Pools/Zvols.md

 |11+|Raidz-2|128k|
 |12+|Raidz-3|128k|

-Additional tuning may be required for optimal performance depending on the workload.
-See the [workload tuning chapter](https://openzfs.github.io/openzfs-docs/Performance%20and%20Tuning/Workload%20Tuning.html) of the OpenZFS handbook for more information
+Additional tuning can be required for optimal performance, depending on the workload. iXsystems Engineers are available to assist [Enterprise](https://www.truenas.com/truenas-enterprise/) customers with tuning their TrueNAS hardware.
+The [workload tuning chapter](https://openzfs.github.io/openzfs-docs/Performance%20and%20Tuning/Workload%20Tuning.html) of the OpenZFS handbook is also a good resource.

 {{< /expand >}}